MrMikey59/Kindle-Book-List/README.md

     let csvData = "ASIN,Title,Author(s)\n"
     csvData += item.asin + '","' + item.title + '","' + item.authors + '\n'

-Make sure you put the '\n' at the end or all items will be on one row following the header in the first line.
+Make sure you put the '\n' at the end or all items will be on one row following the header created in the first line.